 Want to Learn More?

-If you find these drills interesting and want to learn more about how breathing integrates with increasing flexibility, I have put together a free online PDF that covers my favorite soft tissue exercise, activation work, and other split drills.
-You can get instant access to the 10 page packet with step by step instructions and pictures by signing up for the SHIFT Insider Newsletter below,
+If you find these drills interesting and want to learn more about flexibility, I have put together a free online PDF that covers my favorite soft tissue exercise, activation work, and other split drills.
+You can get instant access to the 10 page packet with step by step instructions and pictures by entering your information below,

 There is a massive nerdy rabbit hole to travel down centering more on nervous system state, diaphragm position, and overall biomechanical “correction” having its own issues.
 If people are interested in diving in more, there are a lot of great resources from people like Leon Chaitow, Sue Falsone, the PRI folks, and more.
 Definitely, do some Google digging if you are a nerd like me.